A fire needs 3 things to burn. Heat, Oxygen, Fuel.

-The safest way to put out a grease fire burning in a pan…
+Safest Way How to put out a grease fire

 1. Put on Oven Mitts to protect your hands.

-Get the lid that fits the pan and ‘slide’ it across the top of the pan to smother the flames.
+2a.
+Slide the pan’s lid across the top to smother the flames.

 3. Shut off the burner to stop adding heat.

-Leave the pan alone, don’t move it, and don’t remove the lid until it has cooled completely.
+4. Leave the pan alone and don’t remove the lid until it has cooled completely.

-Other ways to put out a grease fire…
+Other ways How to put out a grease fire

 Use a class B or BC or ABC Fire Extinguisher.

-Note: A Fire Extinguisher will release a-lot of pressure, so start at a distance away and move towards the fire, rather than up-close spraying directly on to the burning grease which could tip the pan and spread the fire.
+Note: A Fire Extinguisher may release more pressure than you realize.
+So start at a distance away and move towards the fire, rather than up-close spraying directly on to the burning grease which could tip the pan and spread the fire.

 Carefully pour a good amount of baking soda onto the grease fire.

 Soak a towel under the faucet, wring out the excess dripping water, and drape over the burning grease pan to smother it.
 (This is very effective, quick and easy!)

 Things NOT TO DO with a grease fire

 DO NOT move or carry the pan outside, it will fan the flames and risk spreading.